 Fortunately, considering the sizable chunk of mileage we put on the odometer the day before, we only had a few hours’ drive through the beautiful Columbia River Gorge to Portland.
 We hadn’t booked anything in advance, and the motels on Interstate Ave were surprisingly expensive.
 Nearly everything on the popular booking websites was fully booked, so we settled on the Super Value Inn for the night, with hopes of finding something better the next day.
 Our room was dingy and cold and smelled of rancid wine, but it got the job done, we supposed.
 At $70 per night it was tantamount to highway robbery for what we got, but was still a bargain compared to the other motels on the strip.
 For the remaining days we had in Portland, we booked a room at the Hyatt House just south of downtown, which felt absolutely regal compared to the Super Value Inn.

 We enjoyed our time in Portland, and ate good food and drank fine drinks, and did a bit of shopping.
 A particularly noteworthy dining experience was had at Angel Face and Navarre, just off Burnside.
-We started off with drinks at Angel Face, which was the coziest of the bars.
+We started off with drinks at Angel Face, which was the coziest of bars.
 We arrived just before it got busy, and were able to secure a spot at the bar top.
-We surmised that this was the type of bar we would like to own, or at least hang out in, with a selection of small plates and a wide variety of obscure liquors, with a focus on classic cocktails and neat pourings.
+We surmised that this was the type of bar we would like to own, or at least hang out in, with a selection of small plates and a wide variety of obscure liquors, with a focus on simple, classic cocktails and neat pourings.
 We walked next door to Navarre to put our names on the waiting list while we drank, and eventually went over for dinner.
 We were seated at the bar top between a few wine industry folks and an older couple, celebrating their 27th anniversary.
 We made pleasant conversation with all, and the food and wine was fantastic.
-It ended up being a great, if totally unresearched pick, and we left satisfied in our restaurant gauging abilities.
+It ended up being a great, if totally unresearched pick, and we left satisfied with our restaurant gauging abilities.

 After a few days of similar things, we headed up I-5 to Seattle with a stop in Olympia for lunch and to secure Ian’s proof of single status.
 In order to be wed in Finland, we both need to prove that we are not already married, and apparently an official proof of such a status is attainable at the Washington State Department of Health in Tumwater.
 After picking up the paper, however, we needed to drop it off at the Secretary of State’s office for an official apostille.